 The admission fee is HKD 10m, and free on Wednesdays.

-Although Hong Kong’s shopping and eating have adopted a more western approach with big malls and brick and mortar shops stealing the show, if examined properly, you will still find street lanes here and there.
-The most impressive and biggest (as far as I found out) are the street markets are the Mong Kok region.
+The most impressive and biggest (as far as I found out) of the street markets are the Mong Kok region.
 From 10 in the morning until midnight Mong Kok street markets offer a frenetic atmosphere, with colorful sights and sounds of the city.
 So, visiting Mong Kok is certainly one of the top places to visit in Hong Kong.

 Tsim Sha Tsui Promenade

-If anything, Hong Kong happens to be a night city where as soon as the sun sets down, the skyscrapers on Hong Kong Island come to life.
-So as soon as the sun sets down, head to the waterfront of Tsim Sha Tsui and take in the breathtaking skyline view.
+Hong Kong is worth exploring in the night.
+As soon as the sun sets down, the skyscrapers on Hong Kong Island come to life.
+Head to the waterfront of Tsim Sha Tsui and take in the breathtaking skyline view.

 While you’re here, make sure to visit the Avenue of Stars, Hong Kong’s answer to the Hollywood “Walk of Fame,” where you can see the stars of Chinese and Western film alike.
 There are shops, restaurants, and, at night, a large outdoor market serving traditional Cantonese food alongside knockoffs and souvenirs.
 Come ready to haggle.